jon-jacky/Piety/editors/edsel.md

 ## Running edsel ##

-**edsel** can run as a standalone program or in an interactive Python session.
+v**edsel** can run as a standalone program or in an interactive Python session.

 **edsel** is invoked using a similar command line or fuction call as [ed.py](ed.md).
 It adds one more option, *c*, the number of lines in